Fact Sheet No. 22-02 (replaces 18-04)

 NBPTS eligibility requires candidates to:

-Since 1995, 1,912 teachers in NYS state have achieved National Board Certification.
-Nationally, more than 118,000 teachers have achieved National Board Certification representing 3 percent of the national teaching population.
+Since 1995, 2,224 teachers in NYS have achieved National Board Certification.
+Nationally, more than 130,000 teachers have achieved National Board Certification representing three percent of the national teaching population.

 Pursuing National Board Certification

-National Board Certification is a highly respected professional voluntary credential and provides numerous benefits to teachers, students and schools.
+National Board Certification is a highly respected, voluntary credential that provides numerous benefits to teachers, students and schools.
 It was designed to develop, retain and recognize accomplished teachers and to generate ongoing improvement in schools.
-The National Board standards can serve as a significant component of professional development, supporting improvements in teaching and learning and enhancing teacher effectiveness.
+The National Board standards can serve as a significant component of professional learning, supporting improvements in teaching and learning and enhancing teacher effectiveness.

 It allows teachers to hone their practice, showcase their talent in the classroom, and demonstrate dedication to their students and their profession.
-The National Board Certification process is aligned with NYS Teaching Standards and fulfills the 100 hours of required Continuing Teacher and Leader Education (CTLE) for professionally certified teachers (provided that the CTLE certificate holder must continue to meet the applicable required CTLE requirements in language acquisition http://www.highered.nysed.gov/tcert/resteachers/ctle.html).
+The National Board Certification process is aligned with NYS Teaching Standards and fulfills the 100 hours of required Continuing Teacher and Leader Education (CTLE) for professionally certified teachers (provided that the CTLE certificate holder continues to meet the applicable required CTLE requirements in language acquisition.)

 Pursuing Board certification affords teachers the opportunity to become part of a larger network of accomplished teachers shaping the profession.
 During the process, candidates reflect on best practices in their content area, with their students and find immediate classroom applications of their learning.

-Many districts and teachers unions in NYS have collectively bargained financial incentives, including salary steps, for educators who achieve Board certification.
-Members can also earn SUNY Empire graduate credits (3 graduate credits per component @ $300; earn up to 12 grad credits for all 4 components) through NYSUT’s ELT program. (see list of districts that self-report National Board contract language on p.
-6).
-School and district administrators and union leaders often look for NBCTs when interviewing teacher candidates and setting criteria for educators to serve as teacher leaders in their schools.
+Many districts and teacher unions in NYS have collectively bargained financial incentives, including salary steps, for educators who achieve Board certification (See page 6 for list).
+School and district administrators and union leaders often look for NBCTs to serve in teacher leadership roles.

 National Board Certification Process